nashville-software-school/Vue-Workshop/project-vault/event-dashboard.md

 ## Part 1

-1. Add a Vuetify [datepicker](https://vuetifyjs.com/en/components/date-pickers/#range) to the screen that allows users to select a date range
+1. Add a form control to allow users to select a date range with a starting date and ending date. (**NOTE**: The calendar date picker in the demo application is using an older component library.
+If you would like to use PrimeVue to build this app, you might substitute this for just 2 date inputs)
 1. Add a header to the top of the screen with the title `Event Dashboard` (or whatever you'd like to call your app).
 Add a subheader that shows a nicely formatted version of the date range the user has selected.
 For example: `Sat Mar 13 - Sat Mar 27`

 ## Part 2

 1. As soon as the user selects or changes the date range, make a call to the SeatGeek API to get a list of all Sporting events that are happening in Nashville in the given date range.
-Display a tile/card above the datepicker that shows just the number of sporting events happening.
+Display a tile/card above the date controls that shows just the number of sporting events happening.
 Give the tile/card a header with the text "Sporting Events"

 > **HINT**: The SeatGeek taxonomy name for sporting event is "sports"